pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 $ tox -e python
 ```

-When doing development on bindings leveraging a C library it's also valuable to
+When developing bindings built on top of a C library it's wise to run the same
-run the same testsuite under valgrind looking for the seemingly inevitable
+testsuite under valgrind looking for seemingly inevitable memory leaks,
-memory leaks, exacerbated by rust requiring all allocations to be returned in
+exacerbated by rust requiring all allocations to be returned in order to be
-order to be freed safely since it historically didn't use the system allocator.
+freed safely since it historically didn't use the system allocator.
+For
-For pkgcraft, this is provided via another tox target:
+pkgcraft, this is provided via another tox target:

 ```bash
 $ tox -e valgrind